FKIE lokik project enters test phase of operation

-An independent communication network and a flexible situation picture for the acute phase of a disaster: That is the goal of the "lokik" project, short for "Local initial crisis management".
-Scientists from the Fraunhofer Institute for Communication, Information Processing and Ergonomics FKIE have been working on it since the devastating flood night in the Ahr Valley in 2021.
-In spring 2022 the researchers officially presented their project for the first time in the building of the Winzer-Verein in Mayschoß.
-A lot has happened since then - in the flood areas along the Ahr, but also in the "lokik" project.
+The aim of the lokik project, whose name is a shortened form of the German for “local initial crisis management”, is to create an independent communication network and a flexible picture of the situations that arise in the acute phases of disasters.
+Scientists from the Fraunhofer Institute for Communication, Information Processing and Ergonomics FKIE have been working to achieve this since the night in 2021 when Germany’s Ahr Valley experienced a devastating flood.
+In spring 2022, the institute’s researchers officially presented their project for the first time in the building of the Winzer-Verein, a wine-grower’s association located in the Ahr Valley area of Mayschoß.
+A lot has happened since then — both in the flood-affected areas along the Ahr river and in the lokik project.

-The fact that direct experiences of those affected by the flood flow into the "lokik" project was an important concern for the scientists.
-Many colleagues at the institute, which has its headquarter in Wachtberg, were also hit hard by the catastrophe in July 2021.
-Others were involved in the relief and clean-up work for weeks and months.
-All the findings are being incorporated into the development of the project, which has now entered phase two.
+Incorporating first-hand experiences of those affected by the flood into the lokik project has been of vital importance for the scientists from the very start.
+Many employees at the institute, whose headquarters are in Wachtberg in the same region, were also hit hard by the July 2021 disaster.
+Others were involved in the relief and clean-up work for weeks and months at a time.
+All the findings are being incorporated into the development of the project, which has now entered its second phase.

 Software is based on a digital map

 The software is based on a digital map that shows the infrastructure of a town or city.
-It can be accessed via a browser on a smartphone, tablet, or computer.
-In the event of a disaster citizens can enter a damage or problem situation so that the local crisis team can quickly obtain an overview and better coordinate operations.
+It can be accessed via a browser on a smartphone, tablet or computer.
+If disaster strikes, citizens can enter a situation report indicating damage or another issue, allowing the local crisis team to quickly obtain an overview and coordinate operations more effectively.

-During the test operation in the coming weeks the next round of feedback and further individual interviews will also take place.
-The requirements identified during these interviews will then be prioritised and incorporated into the system.
-In addition "lokik" will be tested for its practical suitability in the summer during a large-scale exercise with the Euskirchen THW.
+During the test phase in the coming weeks, there will also be another round of feedback and more one-to-one interviews.
+Requirements identified during the interviews will then be sorted according to priority and incorporated into the system.
+In addition, lokik’s viability in practice will be put to the test during the summer as part of a large-scale exercise with Euskirchen Technical Relief Agency.

 Positive responses to the project

-The FKIE team has already received numerous positive responses to the project which runs until September 2023.
-In TV reports, including the two-part ARD documentary "Deutschland im Ernstfall" (Germany in an Emergency), "lokik" was a topic as well as at the expert congress of the Federal Office of Civil Protection and Disaster Assistance in Bonn and in several working groups of the Landkreistag NRW.
-In addition some companies have already expressed their interest.
+The FKIE team has already received numerous positive responses to the project, which is set to run until September 2023. lokik has been a subject of discussion in not only TV reports on the channels ARD and WDR, but also at the conference of the Federal Office of Civil Protection and Disaster Assistance in Bonn and in several working groups of the North Rhine-Westphalia County Association.
+Some companies have already expressed their interest in the project as well.

-A concrete cooperation has been established with the Bundeswehr's Centre for Digitalisation and Capability Development Cyber and Information Space: Starting in May, an interface to the "Sitaware" software − the basis for the Bundeswehr's new command and control information system − will be developed to make "lokik" compatible with the system.
-A point that is particularly important to Schwarze: "We don't want to develop an isolated solution.
-With the appropriate interfaces, 'lokik' complements and supports other systems and thus also has a long-term benefit in the event of a disaster."
+Practical collaboration has been established with the German Armed Forces’ Center for Digitalization and Capability Development in the Cyber and Information Space: Starting in May, an interface with the Sitaware software — the basis for the German Armed Forces’ new command and control information system — will be developed for compatibility with lokik.
+Schwarze is keen to stress one particular point: “We don’t want to develop an isolated solution.
+With the appropriate interfaces, lokik can complement and supports other system, allowing it to deliver long-term benefits in the event of a disaster.”

 Further information: www.fkie.fraunhofer.de/lokik